For James Willoughby's thoughts on why sectional timing data matters, click HERE.

 Q: What is Coursetrack?

 A: Coursetrack is a UK-based technology company specialising in the delivery of data within sport.
+Its tracking system collects in-running positional data for all horses during races.
 For more visit Coursetrack.

 A: Horses carry lightweight GPS trackers, designed to fit within the saddlecloth.
-The trackers then send their low-latency GPS data directly to RMG’s production centre in Ealing, West London, via mobile networks.
-This means there is no need for antenna installations on course.
-The centre will utilise both pictures and talkback to ensure accuracy and reliability.
+The trackers then send their low-latency GPS data (@ 0.15s) directly to RMG’s production centre in Ealing, West London, via mobile networks.
+This means there is no need for antenna installations on course and therefore minimal operational impact.
+Coursetrack will be fully integrated into RMG’s centre at Ealing and the team there will utilise both pictures and talkback to ensure accuracy and reliability.

 Q: What can the tracking data be used for?

 A: Tracking data has many different applications, including the production of performance data (e.g. sectional times) and the ability to add to the broadcast production of horse racing, which can enhance the enjoyment of races and also be used as a valuable betting tool.

 A: They are the times taken for each horse to complete a section of a race, usually a furlong.

 Q: What can they tell us?

 A: They can tell us a plethora of information, including the top and average speed a horse travels, the speed a horse travels for each furlong, the total distance covered, time elapsed and distance to go, and the in-running position of each horse.